Eltaf-azizi/Custom-Task-Manager/README.md

 The goal of this project was simple:

 👉 Learn how to create, read, update, and delete (CRUD) data in a real app.

+## 🚀 Features

+ - Add new tasks with deadlines
+ - Organize tasks by categories
+ - Edit and update tasks anytime
+ - Mark tasks as completed
+ - Delete tasks or categories
+ - Simple, clean UI with custom CSS